 Basal Cell Carcinoma

-Basal cell carcinoma often appears as a waxy bump, usually in the areas of the body most often exposed to the sun’s ultraviolet radiation.
+Basal cell carcinoma often appears as a waxy bump.
+This also usually appear on the areas of the body most exposed to the sun’s rays.

 Squamous Cell Carcinoma

-Squamous cell carcinomas most commonly occur on the more sun-exposed body parts, but can also appear on the inside of your mouth or on your genitals.
+Squamous cell carcinomas most commonly occur on the more sun-exposed body parts, but can also appear on the inside of the mouth or the genitals.
 The tumors caused by squamous cell carcinoma can take a variety of forms, including:

 - a firm, red nodule